The story of Narasimha is actually the story of Hiranyakashipu’s terror and Prahlada’s devotion.

 Thus, Vishnu fulfilled all the conditions required for Hiranyakashipu’s death and killed him and saved his devotee Prahlada.

 This story has a lot of things to consider.
 In the evolution scale, it describes the time when humans were still evolving from apes and could be thus classified as half-humans and half-animal.

 The villain challenged the status of Gods themselves.
 He wanted to become a God and wanted to be worshipped.
 Narasimha might have killed him, but he was more scared of Prahlada or rather unshakable devotion of Prahlada.
 Narasimha did not come when Hiranyakashipu was terrorising.
 He came when he was about to kill Prahlada.

-To save one’s devotee God came.
+To save one’s devotee, God came.
 The evil was in the form of someone who desired to become like God and wanted to scare his subjects into worshipping him.
 He wanted God-fearing worshippers.
-While Vishnu prefered God-loving devotees.
+While Vishnu preferred God-loving devotees.
 That’s why he came himself to save Prahlada.